Traveling carnival: Sideshows

 In the past, many traveling carnivals also had a sideshow that accompanied them.
 Admission to see these curiosities or exhibits required an extra fee.
 Some sideshows featured a single exhibit, but some had multiple acts or exhibits under one tent (slang term: Ten-in-One).

 Human acts may include people with multiple arms or legs, midgets, extremely tall people, obese people, people born with facial or other deformities, and tattooed people.
 The term used for this type of show was called a freak show.
-Animal oddities such as the two-headed calf, the miniature horse, etc., were featured in the freak show as well.
-Changing public opinions and increased medical knowledge have led to a decline of these type of shows.
+Animal oddities, such as the two-headed calf, the miniature horse, etc., were featured in the freak show as well.
+Changing public opinions and increased medical knowledge have led to a decline of these types of shows.

 Another type of act at the sideshow was the thrill act.
 Examples of these acts included fire eaters, sword swallowers, the human blockhead, the human pin cushion, and knife throwers.
 Some of these types of acts, such as the human fountain, were later found to be fakes.
-Daredevil shows like the globe of death which features motorcycles performing inside an enclosed sphere or a high diving act were sometimes included.
+Daredevil shows like the globe of death, which features motorcycles performing inside an enclosed sphere, or a high diving act were sometimes included.
 Burlesque shows (slang term: kootch shows) were also part of the traveling carnival for a time as well.
 Displays like Bonnie and Clyde's death car or Hitler's staff car were also seen at some traveling carnivals.